-who will be responsible for the CP (section 20b)

-the communication expertise and reputation of the person responsible for the CP and of relevant project team members (section 20b and Section G). who will do what and when in the CP (activity bar chart Section 21).
+- Who will be responsible for the CP (section 20b) - The communication expertise of the person responsible for the CP and other relevant project team members (section 20b and Section G). - Who will do what and when in the CP (activity bar chart in section 21).